Skip navigation

 Inheritance

 The inheritance pattern of CDA depends on the type of the disorder.
-CDA types I and II are inherited in an autosomal recessive pattern, which means both copies of the associated gene in each cell have mutations.
-The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
+CDA types I and II are inherited in an autosomal recessive pattern, which means both copies of the gene in each cell must have a variant to cause the disorder.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.
+When CDA type III is caused by variants in the RACGAP1 gene, it is also inherited in an autosomal recessive pattern.

 Other Names for This Condition